Grand Snow Oku-Ibuki's unstoppable challenge: "Avoiding SDGs?!" | Towards true sustainability with an eye on 2070

 However, in reality, for Okuibuki, hydroelectric power generation is not at all a corporate effort to reduce CO2 that they undertake in order to be recognized by stakeholders and users

-"If that's the result that happened, then that's fine too.
-So let's make it an easy-to-understand achievement that shows we're making serious efforts toward the SDGs," said the president with a smile.
-Indeed, if you the Okuibuki Group's website , you'll see that they have introduced a number of impressive initiatives toward the SDGs, including a reduction of 1,320 tons of CO₂ through hydroelectric power generation.
+"If that's just how it turned out, then that's fine, isn't it?
+So let's turn it into a clear achievement that shows we're seriously committed to the SDGs," the president said with a smile.
+Indeed,the Okuibuki Group's website, you can see a number of impressive initiatives toward the SDGs, including a reduction of 1,320 tons of CO₂ through hydroelectric power generation.

 "But, since the SDGs are about sustainability, of course it's not just about preventing global warming, but when you think about ski resort operations and preventing global warming and reducing CO₂ emissions, the electricity used at ski resorts includes electricity for artificial snow machines, lifts, and facilities, and if you convert the electricity used in one season into CO₂, the amount of CO₂ emitted by one customer at a ski resort for 200,000 to 250,000 visitors is 4 kg